ministryofjustice/hmpps-manage-supervisions/doc/adr/0012-provide-an-audit-trail-via-logging.md

 * API calls we make to other services such as Community API
 * Any unexpected exceptions

+We will include the current authenticated user ID in all log entries.

 These events will be written to:

 * Application `stdout` and `stderr`, which are aggregated by Cloud Platform into their Elasticsearch/Kibana system